 The article went on to state that:-

-“Replying to the Coroner as to the woman’s mental condition, witness said he should say she was weak-minded.
-On two occasions deceased had been kept under observation in St Pancras Workhouse, and all his sisters had in turn tried to take her in hand, but they could not control her.
+“Replying to the Coroner as to the woman’s mental condition, the witness said he should say she was weak-minded.
+On two occasions deceased had been kept under observation in St Pancras Workhouse, and all his sisters had, in turn, tried to take her in hand, but they could not control her.
 Deceased was in the habit of running after men.
 Witness tried to stop her, but she suddenly put on her hat and coat and disappeared.

 Mary Rutland said she occupied the same room as the deceased in the lodging house.
 Jarman led an irregular life.
 She was rather weak-minded and childish.